xoit/xoit/README.md

 ## My Experience

-It follows design, cad, and architecture.
+It follows Design, Cad, and Architecture.
 I wass in Physical Design team to do the **Place & Route** for many years.
+Then I moved to CAD team for flow methodology and infrastructure building.

 - I was doing small design (digital part in Analog IP) to large SoC (mobile SoC block and top)
 - I was developing APR utilities and project work automation
 - I was architecting the ASIC design platform and serving different teams and projects.

+I like sharing and grow with the team.

 ---

-I like web design.
+I like web design. [>>>](web.md)

----

-I like sharing and grow with the team.

 ---